TomMannion/TomMannion/README.md

 <br>

-I am a perseverant and enthusiastic Full stack developer looking to transition from my current career in the coffee industry.
+I am a perseverant and enthusiastic Full Stack developer looking to transition from my current career in the coffee industry.
 <br>
 I previously studied computer science at Durham University but felt at the time I needed more confidence to be industry ready.
 Recently having completed Makers Bootcamp, I have grown into a competent coder with a growth mindset ready to tackle any project.
 <br>